Magazine

 Articles

-Newspapers, television, and radio news deal with new information.
-Town magazines and local websites enthusiastically introduce new shops, spots, and events because people want novel information.
+Newspapers, television, and radio news focus on the latest information.
+Similarly, town magazines and local websites are passionate about introducing new shops, spots, and events, as people are naturally drawn to fresh, exciting content.

-Why do people want newness?
-The reason is that new information often generates curiosity and excitement.
+But why do people crave novelty?
+The answer lies in the fact that new information sparks curiosity and excitement.

 Masayoshi Sakamoto